carpentries/glosario-py/README.md

 [![Documentation Status](https://readthedocs.org/projects/glosario/badge/?version=latest)](https://glosario.readthedocs.io/en/latest/?badge=latest)

-Package to define technical terms
+This python package enables programatic access to the [glosario](https://github.com/carpentries/glosario) glossary of technical terms.
+These definitions are used in the context of Carpentries lessons, where newly introduced terms require clarification.

 ### Installation: